Lead Generation

 Marketing Qualified Leads (MQL)

-They are curious about what you offer, but they might still be window shopping, checking out options without an immediate plan to buy.
+MQLs are curious about what you offer but may still be in the research phase, comparing options without an immediate plan to purchase.
+They need further nurturing before they’re ready for sales conversations.

 Product Qualified Lead (PQL)